Rumais-Data/Manufacturing-Performance-Analysis/README.md

 * 📌 Project Overview

   This project analyzes manufacturing performance using an interactive dashboard built in Power BI.
 The dashboard helps monitor production output, rejected   quantities, and machine/employee performance to improve operational efficiency.

 * 🛠 Tools Used

   Power BI

   Excel

   SQL

   Tableau

-Power Query

-DAX

 📊 Key Metrics